-No matter what you call them—grammar mentor sentences, practice sentences, master sentences—using sentences from literature is a powerful tool.
-Using mentor sentences to teach grammar is an engaging practice.
+No matter what you call them—grammar mentor sentences, practice sentences, master sentences from literature—using sentences from literature is a powerful tool.
+Teaching with mentor sentences to meet language and grammar standards is an engaging practice.

-The majority of my time as a student, I found grammar boring.
-The assignments held little meaning to me.
+The majority of my time as a student, I found grammar boring, and the assignments held little meaning to me.
 I completed them and forgot them.
 When I began teaching, I struggled the same way with grammar.
 Teaching with mentor sentences changed my approach.

 I think my desire to teach my students grammar in a non-boring fashion drove me to create grammar mentor sentences: taking grammar from literature.
 My third year of teaching, I began pulling sentences from Night to analyze.
 I found this to be a natural approach to grammar.
 Studying sentences from novels, plays, nonfiction, and everyday dialogue was fun.

 Using mentor sentences allows students to be invested in grammar because they will be looking at words they’ve already read, and hopefully this gives students a connection.

 Students will understand that what they read is what they study in grammar.
 Plus, this is the suggestion from the National Council of Teachers of English (NCTE).